molecule/molecule.github.io/_drafts/migraine-notes-and-findings.md

 After about 2 years of careful notes and tracking, it was clear that my trigger was serious activity, including major hikes.
 Even walking the steep hill home from campus would trigger a migraine, though.

-I messaged Seth about dehydration possibly not being the trigger in June of 2019, so maybe that's when I finally started questioning it?

 Twitter thread: https://twitter.com/FakePaperclips/status/1383606181189488641